blvcku/olmax/README.md

 ## Features
 * Homepage
-  * Basic informations about company and their products/services
+  * Basic informations about company and their services
   * Contact form connected to formspree, which sends emails with form data to company owner
-  * List of news/activities using data from contentful(in progress)
+  * List of news using data from contentful(in progress)
   * Scroll animations using gsap(in progress)
-* Automatically generated news/activities pages using data from contentful(in progress)
+* Automatically generated news pages using data from contentful(in progress)
 * Privacy Policy page(in progress)

 ## Data models
-Contentful news/activity data model:
+News article:
 * Title - short text
 * Slug - short text
 * Description - short text